flocasts/flo-scss/README.md

         ├── bootstrap.bundle.js.map
         ├── bootstrap.bundle.min.js
         ├── bootstrap.bundle.min.js.map
-        ├── bootstrap.esm.js
-        ├── bootstrap.esm.js.map
-        ├── bootstrap.esm.min.js
-        ├── bootstrap.esm.min.js.map
         ├── bootstrap.js
         ├── bootstrap.js.map
         ├── bootstrap.min.js
         └── bootstrap.min.js.map
 ```

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`). [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
-Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/).
+Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/), but not [jQuery](https://jquery.com/).

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
+Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://flo-scss.flo.center/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in `site/assets/js/src/search.js` file.
+Be sure to set `debug: true` in `site/docs/4.4/assets/js/src/search.js` file.

 ### Running documentation locally

+1. Run through the [tooling setup](https://flo-scss.flo.center/docs/4.4/getting-started/build-tools/#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
-1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
+2. Run `npm install` to install Node.js dependencies.
-2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
-3. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
-4. Open `http://localhost:9001/` in your browser, and voilà.
+4. Open `http://localhost:9001` in your browser, and voilà.

-Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).
+Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).

 ### Documentation for previous releases

-You can find all our previous releases docs on <https://getbootstrap.com/docs/versions/>.
+You can find all our previous releases docs on <https://flo-scss.flo.center/docs/versions/>.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/.github/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/twbs/bootstrap/tree/master/js/tests).
 All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).